BlackWolfff/CloudsdaleFM-Web-Player/README.md

 Remember that player will still 'work' even if you don't render it!
 It will still download data in background etc.

 # Usage
-This player will be on cloudsdale serwer (when it will be done, duh) so you can just attach one js file from `probably https://cloudsdale.net/player.js ? idk` to your site and point it to div with
+This player will be on cloudsdale serwer (when it will be done, duh) so you can just attach one js file from `https://www.cloudsdalefm.net/player/main.js` to your site and point it to div with
 ```js
 new CloudsdalePlayer("Tag name or Div ID")
 ```